 That’s because public health professionals are using new technologies to solve complex health problems facing local and global communities, and as the field continues to evolve, the need for public health practitioners with relevant skills and training increases.

-There’s no shortage of directions you can take to help solve those problems, with public health careers ranging from infectious disease control analyst and program evaluator to and biostatistician and air quality specialist.
+There’s no shortage of directions you can take to help solve those problems, with public health careers ranging from infectious disease control analyst and program evaluator to biostatistician and air quality specialist.

 One thing public health professionals have in common is a desire to improve the health and wellness of individuals and communities, making the world a healthier place by controlling infectious diseases, promoting healthy lifestyles, and preventing injuries and illness.